National Survey Finds Americans Cut Corners with Hand Washing Habits

-As the United States deals with the Enterovirus D68 and while Ebola is a daily headline, a national survey reveals Americans, unfortunately, take
+As the United States deals with the Enterovirus D68 and while Ebola is a daily headline, a national survey reveals Americans, unfortunately, cut corners with their hand washing habits.
+The survey discovered that Americans don't wash long enough, don't always use soap and sometimes don't wash at all after using a public restroom.

 The findings are part of a Healthy Hand Washing Survey conducted by Bradley Corporation, an international manufacturer of commercial hand washing products.